DerfJagged/Neo-Geo-MVS-Pause-Button-Mod/README.md

 # Neo-Geo-MVS-Pause-Button-Mod
-A simple mod to add pause button functionality to a Neo Geo MVS board
+A simple mod to add pause button functionality to a Neo Geo MVS board.

+Created by Derf of [ConsoleMods.org](https://www.consolemods.org/wiki/Main_Page).

 # Parts